BoBch27/firevault_go/README.md

 		- ctx: A context.
 		- data: A `pointer` of a `struct` with populated fields which will be added to Firestore after validation.
 		- options *(optional)*: An instance of `Options` with the following chainable methods having an effect.
 			- SkipValidation: When used, it means all validation tags will be ingored (the `name` and `omitempty` rules will be acknowledged).
-			- ID: When invoked with a `string` param, that value will be used as an ID when adding the document to Firestore.
-If not used, or called with no params, an auto generated ID will be used.
+If no field paths are provided, validation will be skipped for all fields.
+Otherwise, validation will only be skipped for the specified field paths.
 			- AllowEmptyFields: When invoked with a variable number of `string` params, the fields that match the provided field paths will ignore the `omitempty` and `omitempty_create` rules.
 This can be useful when a field must be set to its zero value only on certain method calls.
 If not used, or called with no params, all fields will honour the two rules.
 			- ModifyOriginal: When used, if there are transformations which alter field values, the original, passed in struct data will also be updated in place.
 Note: when used, this will make the entire method call thread-unsafe, so should be used with caution.
+			- CustomID: When invoked with a `string` param, that value will be used as an ID when adding the document to Firestore.
+If not used, or called with no params, an auto generated ID will be used.
 	- *Returns*:
 		- id: A `string` with the new document's ID.
 		- error: An `error` in case something goes wrong during validation or interaction with Firestore.